 Benefits of good smelling laundry without fabric softener

 Bad-smelling laundry is not only uncomfortable when wearing or using the textiles, but can also be a sign of bacteria on your laundry.
 In the worst case, this can lead to malaise due to the smell or skin irritation.
-It is, therefore, all the more important to identify the source of the bad smell and to eliminate it.
+It is, therefore, all the more important to identify the source of the bad smell and eliminate it.

 In general, using fabric softener can have some disadvantages.
 For one thing, it’s usually not really good for the environment.
 This is because the chemical substances are very difficult to filter out of the water.